matejpopovski/Poker-Game/README.md

 ## Features

 - **Graphical User Interface (GUI)**: The game is developed with a visually appealing GUI, designed to provide a seamless and immersive experience.
-Players can easily view their cards, the community cards, and the betting options.
+Players can easily view their cards, the community cards.
 - **Dynamic Card Animation**: Cards are animated when dealt, providing a smooth transition and enhancing the game's visual appeal.
 The cards can rotate and scale to create an engaging user experience.
 - **Game Logic**: The underlying game logic handles the rules of poker, including dealing cards, evaluating hands, and determining the winner, ensuring a fair and competitive environment.